 by Cole Harrison

-Our nation, and the world, has been plunged into a life and death struggle with a deadly virus.
+Our nation, and the world, has been plunged into a life and death struggle with a deadly virus, and then has been rocked by the biggest mass movement for justice since 1968.

 For 20 years, we’ve engaged in seemingly endless wars on nearly every continent — war fighting in Afghanistan, Iraq, Syria, Yemen, Somalia, Libya, Niger, Iran, and more.
 We’re building up our nuclear arsenal and preparing to make war in space.